-The Humane Society of Clarksville-Montgomery County originally chartered nearly 30 years ago and underwent reorganization from 1997 to 1998.
+The Humane Society of Clarksville-Montgomery County originally chartered in 1968 and underwent reorganization from 1997 to 1998.
 Charles Hand, a local businessman, rented to the Humane Society a building for seven years from which we could conduct sheltering operations.
 Contrary to popular belief, the Humane Society is not “funded” by the city or county, and sadly, the expense of caring for the rising number of homeless animals in our community far exceeded our income, which forced us to close our doors in 2003.

 Without a building to maintain, we were able to refocus our energy & resources on pro-active programs & services to better serve the animals & people in our community.
 We have helped thousands of homeless pets & pet owners since 2003 & will continue to do so in the coming years.
 However, the euthanasia rate at the local county shelter continued to weigh heavy on our hearts.

-We have purchased a building located at 940 Tennessee Avenue, which will be the future home of Spay-Neuter Clarksville!, Clarksville’s first-ever high-quality high-volume low-cost spay-neuter clinic.
-We are using the Humane Alliance model, which has assisted 80+ groups to successfully open & operate spay-neuter clinics across the country.
-Our clinic will spay & neuter 35 dogs & cats per day, 5 days per week, 48 weeks per year, for a total of 8,400 surgeries.
-The clinic’s spay-neuter services will be available to all families regardless of income, and it will be available to residents and rescue groups in surrounding counties too.
+A building located at 940 Tennessee Avenue was purchased in 2010, which is now the home of the Humane Society’s administrative offices and new Spay-Neuter Clinic, which opened it’s doors to the public in August 2017.
+Using the Humane Alliance model, which has assisted 100+ groups to successfully open & operate spay-neuter clinics across the country, our clinic already spayed & neutered 1,542 animals from August to December 2017.
+Our immediate end goal is to spay & neuter 35 dogs & cats per day, 4 days per week, 50 weeks per year, for a total of 7,000 surgeries annually.
+The clinic is open to all families regardless of income, and we serve residents and rescue groups of Clarksville-Montgomery Co. in additional surrounding counties.

 Board of Directors